rtlabs-com/p-net/doc/compliancetest.rst

 The LED ".7" on the digital output module (DQ) will be green when the output is high (+24 V).

+Use the Ethernet connector P1R.

 .. image:: illustrations/SimaticIoDevice.jpg

 See the page on setting up a Simatic PLC in this documentation for instructions on usage.

+Make sure that the LLDP frames are in the legacy LLDP format, where the PortId is "port-001" instead of "port-001.d".
+This is done via the setting "Use IEC V2.2 LLDP mode", available in the STEP7 Profinet setup tool for PLCs.

 Set up Cisco SF352-08P switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For multiport Profinet devices, also SNMP-communication to non-Profinet devices is verified.
 This Cisco switch can be used for that purpose.
+Replaces "Device D" in the test setup.

+The system LED flashes during startup, and lights steady when the switch is properly set up and running.
+Note that the boot time can be around 100 seconds.

 Connect an Ethernet cable to port G1.
 Set your laptop IP address to ``192.168.1.143`` and netmask to be ``255.255.255.0``.